-Myelogram is an imaging modality used to access the spinal cord.
+Myelogram is an imaging modality used to assess the spinal cord.
 Contrast material (dye) is inserted into the sac around the spinal cord (the subarachnoid space) and radiographs are taken.
 If the lesion is not found using myelography, a CT scan or MRI is often advised.
 This procedure is used for intervertebral disc disease (slipped disc), spinal cord tumours and spinal injuries.

-We have a human radiographer who assists with the CT studies.
+We have a radiographer who assists with the CT studies.
 Many patients will receive a contrast injection during this procedure.
 As CT requires the patient to be very still, patients must be anaesthetised for this procedure and they may be hospitalised overnight to ensure their safe recovery.

 Many patients will receive a contrast injection during the procedure, and may be hospitalised overnight to ensure they recover well from the anaesthesia.
 We work in close conjunction with specialist veterinary radiologists to ensure the best interpretation of our MRI and CT studies so we achieve the best outcome for your pet.

 Veterinary Specialist Services is extremely fortunate to have access to a high field MRI unit at the University of Queensland if required.
 This machine has a powerful magnet that is used for animal research, and may be recommended in specific circumstances.
 Attendance at this MRI requires transport off site.